 Agencies Reaffirm Highest Bond Ratings for City of Alexandria

-S&P Global Ratings and Moody’s Investors Service have reaffirmed the City of Alexandria’s top bond ratings of ‘AAA’ and ‘Aaa,’ respectively, in advance of the City’s planned sale of $100.9 in general obligation tax exempt bonds to fund municipal and school facility capital projects and $4.4 million in general obligation taxable bonds to fund affordable housing.
+S&P Global Ratings and Moody’s Investors Service have reaffirmed the City of Alexandria’s top bond ratings of ‘AAA’ and ‘Aaa,’ respectively, in advance of the City’s planned sale of $205 million in general obligation tax-exempt bonds to fund the Potomac Yard Metrorail Station and school facility capital projects.

 # # #